-Teacher discretion will be used in cases of malpractice; however, a guideline how both similarity, plagiarism and use of artificial intelligence will be treated is as follows:
+Teacher discretion will be used in cases of malpractice; however, a guideline how both similarity, plagiarism and the use of artificial intelligence will be treated is as follows:

-- 0-24% is generally an acceptable amount, although correct referencing should be maintained. - 25-49% content will be excluded from the marking process; a penalty letter will be issued

-• 50-100% - this is considered a non-serious attempt and a result of zero will be recorded.
+- 0-24% is generally an acceptable amount, although correct referencing should be maintained. - 25-49% content will be excluded from the marking process; a penalty letter will be issued - 50-100% this is considered a non-serious attempt and a result of zero will be recorded.
 A N warning will be issued and the student will need to resubmit.
 Year 12 students will be placed on the malpractice register with NESA.

 To avoid issues, students are advised to ensure the principles of All My Own Work are followed, keep drafts of their work, ensure they have correctly referenced their work.
-Where possible students should also submit drafts of their work to Turnitin prior to the due date.
+Where possible, students should also submit work drafts to Turnitin before the due date.